hariswb/tree-glide-bubble/README.md

 # Challenges

-## Tree instantiation
+## Tree Initialization

-Initially, tree initialization is verbose as it requires pointer to the `Node` for parents and childrens, not the Node's value.
+At first, tree initialization is verbose as it requires pointer to the `Node` for parents and childrens, not the Node's value.

 ```go
 type Node struct {